dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 In ASP.NET 3.5 SP1 and earlier versions, the framework renders the *disabled* attribute in the HTML markup for any control whose *Enabled* property set to *false*.
 However, according to the HTML 4.01 specification, only *input* elements should have this attribute.

-In ASP.NET 4, you can set the *controlRenderingCompatabilityVersion* property to "3.5", as in the following example:
+In ASP.NET 4, you can set the *controlRenderingCompatibilityVersion* property to "3.5", as in the following example:

 [!code-xml[Main](overview/samples/sample70.xml)]